anijs/anijs.wiki.repository/Creating-Events-Systems.md

 Creating Events Systems
 ============================================
-This feature it's available in [v0.3.0](https://github.com/anijs/anijs/tree/v0.3.0)

-The documentation is not completely ready yet :(

-The EventSystem es un concepto que describe una interfaz para manejo de eventos.
-Mediante este podemos permitir que AniJS maneje los eventos a traves de otras bilbiotecas like JQuery.
+The Events System as a concept describes an event handling interface.
+Through this concept we can allow  AniJS to manage the events from other libraries, such as JQuery.
 Take a look to [[JQuery Events System]].

-The Default Events System of AniJS, is implemented using the native browser API, an uses the sames names of the standar [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
+The Default Events System of AniJS, is implemented using the native browser API, and uses the sames names of the standar [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).

-You can create your propio event system overwriting the default AniJS Event System methods.
+You can create your own Events System overwriting the default AniJS Event System methods:

 - isEventTarget